 Maintain higher average daily balances

-Opt for sweep-in accounts that automatically move surplus funds into FDs
+Opt for sweep-in accounts that automatically transfer surplus balances into linked deposits, subject to bank-specific sweep-in rules

 Use auto-transfer facilities to shift idle funds to short-term deposits.